Medieval Theories of Obligationes

 - the characteristic treatment of irrelevant proposita, which brings non-logical factors into play;

-- in particular, the epistemic factors incorporated into at least most treatments.
+- in particular, the epistemic factors incorporated into most treatments.

 Apart from positio, the other kinds of obligatio recognized in the medieval literature have not been studied nearly so much.
 One kind that perhaps needs little separate study is “counterpositing” (depositio).
 In effect, if “positing” requires the respondent to uphold the positum as true (by conceding what follows from it, etc.), “counterpositing” requires the respondent to uphold the depositum as false (by denying what implies it, etc.).
 In other respects, counterpositing seems, mutatis mutandis, to be a trivial variation on positing.
 This itself raises an interpretive problem: why treat counterpositing as a separate kind of obligatio at all?